Eco-friendly parking permits

 The parking permit must be clearly displayed on your windscreen whenever you use half-price paycards or season tickets.

 You can use your reduced price paycards / season tickets in long and short stay car parks, and on-street parking.
 There is no difference in the parking regulations for eco-friendly parking permit holders (the maximum permitted periods in the short stay car parks remain the same).
+You must still display the correct amount of paycards for your length of stay.

-The permits are also recognised at Sand Street car park, which has an automatic number plate recognition payment system.
+The permits are also recognised at Sand Street Car Park, which has an automatic number plate recognition payment system.

 Vehicles which qualify for the free parking concession will be issued a permit that must be displayed at all times when parked and a parking disc (yellow time clock) used to indicate their arrival time.